danfmaia/CodeQuery-API/docs/prompts.md

 Still getting error.
 Follow this CoT again:

-1 test still failing.
+1 unit test is failing.
 Follow this CoT:

 - Query the last test results (core/tests/results.txt).
 - Analyse the test results.
-- Query all files that may be useful to fix the error.
+- Query the relevant file(s) in order to fix the error.
 - Suggest a fix to the error.
 ```